Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 A very standard 4-channel mixer with 2 stereo inputs and outputs.

-XLR/line inputs on channels 1 and 2, nothing very fancy on this mixer, but it does the job well for you, with that price range and that comes with a handful of built-in FX effects for you to choose from.
+XLR/line inputs on channels 1 and 2 is nothing very fancy on this mixer, but it does the mixing job well for you.
+With an affordable price range that comes with a handful of built-in FX effects for you to choose from.

-Alesis is known for its decent product with a very affordable price just like Behringer, although their product may often give you a plasticky, cheap feeling sometimes.
+Alesis is known for its high-quality products at a very affordable price just like Behringer, although their product may often give you a plasticky, cheap feeling sometimes.

-But I think that’s part of their strategy to aim for the lower-range market, by cutting down the cost of the hardware material and giving you a decent device at a very cheap price.
+But I think that’s part of their strategy to aim for the lower-range market.
+They cut down the cost of the hardware material and give you a decent device at a very cheap price.

 Feature Highlights